-Pricilla Ferebee, Director, National Missions Ministry, FBCG
+Priscilla Ferebee, Director, National Missions Ministry, FBCG

-Stanley Jones, Assistant Director, National Missions Ministry, FBCG
+Stanley Jones, Director, International Missions Ministry, FBCG

 Are you interested in launching a missions ministry that touches people locally as well as internationally?
 This session will walk you through the steps in creating a strategy for developing a dynamic missions ministry regardless of the size of your organization.

 One of the main objectives of a prison ministry should be freedom from spiritual bondage in addition to providing tangible resources that empower those who are in the prison system.
 This workshop will provide guidance on establishing programs to share the gospel with the incarcerated that will give them a viable opportunity for a second chance when they reenter society.

 End of life planning can be a very sensitive topic; however, oftentimes people turn to the church in their time of need.
 In this session, we will detail strategies and methods that will ensure a seamless and stress-free service.
 We will also touch on topics such as coordination, mediation, and ways to help families navigate through their difficult season.

 Deaconess Yvette Haley, Spiritual Cares, FBCG